bhupinderpumar/Induction/README.md

 Sir told us about the word **Ek Oankar .**

 ######
- + In Sikhism, **" Ek Onkar"** is fundamental concept and a visual representing the oneness of **God .** The numerical symbol **108** is not directly related to Ek Onkar itself, but it is a number often used in Sikh devotional practices, particularly when reciting practices, particularly when reciting prayers or mantras like **Mool Mantar** which includes Ek Onkar, 108 times .
+ + In Sikhism, **" Ek Onkar"** is fundamental concept and a visual representing the oneness of **God .** The numerical symbol **108** is not directly related to Ek Onkar itself, but it is a number often used in Sikh devotional practices, particularly when reciting prayers or mantras like **Mool Mantar** which includes Ek Onkar, 108 times .

  ### Ek Onkar :